Descripción de la

 Lipton, Gladys.
 Practical handbook to elementary foreign language programs (FLES).
 Lincolnwood, IL: National Textbook Co., 1992.
 LB1578 .L53 1992

 Mitchell, Marianne.
 Say It in Spanish!: Language and Activities for the Elementary Classroom.
 Englewood, CO: Teacher Ideas Press, 1997.
 PC4128 .M58 1997

 Nel, Philip.
 Was the Cat in the Hat Black?: The Hidden Racism of Children’s Literature, and the Need for Diverse Books.
-NY: Oxford University Press, 2017. (on order)
+NY: Oxford University Press, 2017.
+(Available online)

 Omaggio Hadley, Alice.
 Teaching Language in Context.
 3rd ed.
 Boston: Heinle & Heinle, 2001.
 PB35 .H24 2001

 Osborn, Terry A. Teaching World Languages for Social Justice: A Sourcebook of Principles and Practices.
 Mahwah, NJ: Routledge, 2005.
-(Avail. electronically)
+(Available online)

 Shrum, Judith L. and Eileen Glisan.
 Teacher’s Handbook: Contextualized Language Instruction.
 3rd ed.
 Boston: Heinle, 2004.
 P51.S48 2010

 Children’s books.
 Various.